ripSquid/styrdokument/stadgar/eng/stadgar.md

 §2.1.4 Changes made to the chapter's by-laws take effect immediately after the minutes, including decisions regarding said changes, have been adjusted and published, unless the chapter meeting decides otherwise.

-§2.1.5 All of the Chapter's regulatory documents shall be available in full in both Swedish and English.
+§2.1.5 All of the Chapter's regulatory documents shall be available in full in Swedish, and up-to-date English translations shall always be available.
 In the event of any difference of interpretation the Swedish document holds precedence.

 ### §2.2 Statutes